 The team has over 90 papers published on the subject of Cronobacter, the first being a risk profile in Trends in Food Science and Technology (2003).
 The article in Maternal and Child Nutrition (2005) was voted paper of the month by Unicef.
 We have also published a detailed account of a neonatal intensive care unit outbreak (J. Clin.Microbiol.
 2007).
 The strains from this outbreak have been used in a further 30 papers including genome sequencing (10 year outbreak study).

 Prof Steve Forsythe was participant in all three FAO-WHO risk assessment workshops regarding the microbiological safety of infant formula and more recently on infant feeding in famine relief.

 See 'Publications' for a full listing of papers, and conference presentations.

 Arcobacter butzleri and related species are emergent pathogens.
 A. butzleri is a recognised veterinary pathogen, and is found in the food chain.
 There have been a few human cases of gastroenteritis due to this organism, but clear epidemiological evidence is still sparse.
 Regretfully this is partly due to the lack of general awareness and use of appropriate selective media.
-We have been working in conjunction with University of Northampton, on the virulence and persistence of the organism.
+We have been working in conjunction with various groups on the virulence and persistence of the organism.